 For the internal components visit the Advanced page.

-Open face is by far the most common, with the winding stem right at the top at the 12:00 position, and was available in every size that American watch factories had to offer.
-This layout eventually became one of the primary railroad criteria.
+Open face is by far the most common configuration, with the winding stem at the 12:00 position and a glass crystal over the dial, and was available in every size that American watch factories had to offer.

 There is no such thing as a double hunter or a half hunter.